-ARCADIS's standard operating procedures (SOPs), which are in general accordance with the NYSDOH "Guidance for Evaluating Soil Vapor Intrusion in the State of New York" (NYSDOH, October 2006).
+Air samples will be collected in accordance with ARCADIS's standard operating procedures (SOPs), which are in general accordance with the NYSDOH "Guidance for Evaluating Soil Vapor Intrusion in the State of New York" (NYSDOH, October 2006).

 The SOPs for sub-slab, indoor air and ambient air sample collection are included as Attachments B, C and D, respectively.
-Helium will be used as a tracer gas during sub-slab sample collection in accordance with ARCADIS SOP, which is included as Attachment E.
+Helium will be used as a tracer gas during sub-slab sample collection in accordance with ARCADIS' SOP contained in Attachment E.

 As detailed in the SOPs, each sample will be collected using a 6-liter SUMMA® canister with an attached, pre-set flow regulator.
-The laboratory will provide batchcertified-clean canisters with and initial vacuum of approximately 29 inches of mercury (in. of Hg) for sample collection.
+The laboratory will provide batch-certified-clean canisters with and initial vacuum of approximately 29 inches of mercury (in. of Hg) for sample collection.
 Flow regulators will be pre-set by the laboratory to provide uniform sample collection over an approximate 24-hour sampling period.
 The valve on the SUMMA® canisters will be closed when approximately 2 in. of Hg vacuum remains in the canister, leaving a vacuum in the canister as a means for the laboratory to verify that the canister does not leak while in transit.